-The health and safety of all students and staff is paramount in SD62.
+The health and safety of all students and staff is paramount.
 We all have our part to play during the return to school to make sure we keep our schools and people healthy.

-Staff, student, or other persons are responsible for conducting a health awareness on themselves or child prior to entering any SD62 school, site or event.
+Staff, student, or other persons are responsible for conducting a health awareness on themselves or child prior to entering any of our schools, sites or events.

-A health awareness means a person regularly checking to ensure they (or their child) are not experiencing symptoms of illness (including but not limited to COVID-19 symptoms) that would limit their ability to participate fully in regular activities before coming to school to prevent spread of communicable diseases, such as COVID-19, within school settings (BC CDC, Public Health Communicable Disease Guidance for K-12 Schools, August 25, 2022).
+A health awareness means a person regularly checking to ensure they (or their child) are not experiencing symptoms of illness that would limit their ability to participate fully in regular activities before coming to school to prevent spread of communicable diseases within school settings (BC CDC, Public Health Communicable Disease Guidance for K-12 Schools, September 2023).

-- If the person is experiencing new symptoms of illness they can utilize the BC Self-Assessment Tool or When to get a COVID-19 test (bccdc.ca) to determine next steps.
-Those unsure or concerned about their symptoms should connect with a health care provider or call 811 (BC CDC, Public Health Communicable Disease Guidance for K-12 Schools, August 25, 2022).
+- If you are unsure or concerned about your symptoms, connect with your health care provider or call 8-1-1 (BC CDC, Public Health Communicable Disease Guidance for K-12 Schools, Sept.
+13, 2023).